kailash-manasarovar/statement/docs/timeline/2024/january.md

 - https://x.com/1FRGVN/status/1748728422262546895 -> Commenting on how once I had posted the screenshot of my bum, they removed it from the search results the following day.
 Deleted tweet.
 - https://x.com/1FRGVN/status/1748707659014873275 -> I'm always trying to communicate normally with them.
 - https://x.com/1FRGVN/status/1748661477542695104 -> Never letting up.
-- https://x.com/1FRGVN/status/1748658865330086076 -> Wondering if my experience might stop it happening again to someone else.
+- https://x.com/1FRGVN/status/1748658865330086076 -> Wondering if my experience and fierce defense against what is happening to me - although I have no idea how bad it truly is - might stop it happening again to someone else, a child probably.
 - https://x.com/1FRGVN/status/1748653573347360955 -> Mentioning the gypsies serenading me in the tunnel.
 - https://x.com/1FRGVN/status/1748498545664016638 -> Communicating with stalkers; it's curious how I started to mention politics to the stalkers.
 - https://x.com/Cult_De_Plucker -> Major stalker account.